-Plaintiffs motion for preliminary approval is GRANTED.
-The final approval hearing shall take place on June 23, 2022 at 1:30 p.m. in Dept. 1.
+Plaintiffs' motion for preliminary approval is GRANTED, subject to the modifications to the notice and notice procedure stated above.
+The final approval hearing shall take place on February 23, 2023 at 1:30 p.m. in Dept. 1.
 The following class is preliminarily certified for settlement purposes: